bkoz/elk-demo/README.md

 ```
 Copy the code and visit the URL presented.
 You will need the elastic enrollent token.
+After kibana initializes login with the `elastic` user and password from above.

+Upload some data.

+Integrations -> upload

+Name the index and choose *import*.

+View the index in *discover*.

 ### Openshift (4 years ago probably on Openshift 3.x)
 How I deployed a single node ElasticSearch, Logstash, Kibana (ELK) stack on OpenShift.
 This is for demonstration purposes and is not a supported document.
 To deploy ELK at scale, you'll want to follow the [Elastic Cloud on Kubernetes](https://operatorhub.io/operator/elastic-cloud-eck) operator.